ksug-ai/ai-on-gke-image-generator/README.md

 Click the URL above and try:
 👉 "A Kubestronaut riding a dragon in space"

+**Note:** It might take a few minutes to load_model for the first time use due to the fact of the model size ~8GB, GPU initialization, CUDA kernels warm-up, cold start on GKE.

 ### 2. Optional: CPU Deployment
 If you don't have GPU nodes, you can use the CPU-based deployment:
 ```bash